liuruomeng/liuruomeng.github.io/index.md

 I am particularly open and passionate about interdisciplinary theory and methodology, including decision science, social physics, social cognitive neuroscience and cultural sociology.
 In light of the diverse interests, my research focuses on the following question:

 - How to formalize people's choice behavior on media/information?
-- The "Political Economy" of an identity-driven information ecosystem, where the environment is regarded as a market-based situation: demand, supply and currency (“attention”)
+- The "Political Economy" of an identity-driven information ecosystem, where the environment is regarded as a market-based situation: demand, supply and currency ("attention")
-- How contentious politics is engaged with the “mediatization” process, and its connection with knowledge production.
+- How contentious politics is engaged with the "mediatization" process, and its connection with knowledge production.

 The *keywords* for my current work are: polarization, common sense, identity, and causality.